DenysLentsov/TestWork784737/README.md

 ## Step 3

-Use Postman collection to test API
+Use this [Postman collection](https://www.getpostman.com/collections/a70141c0dc056e8f08b0) to test API

 ## Bonus